 The promotional efforts do not only focus on premier shopping area like BBKLCC, but extend to other potential shopping destinations such as Jalan Tuanku Abdul Rahman Heritage Shopping Zone, Bandar Utama/Damansara, Bandar Sunway and Subang Jaya in Selangor as well as George Town in Pulau Pinang, Johor Bahru in Johor, Melaka, Sabah and Sarawak.
 The Extended Shopping Zones will be promoted along with the major shopping districts in premier areas in Kuala Lumpur such as Bukit Bintang, KLCC and Central Market, which offer some of the best shopping experiences in the city.

 There are three major national sales campaign in Malaysia namely:-

 Malaysia Super Sale (1 January until 28 February 2019)

 Malaysia Mega Sale Carnival (1 May until 31 July 2019)

-The government provides two main incentives for tourists namely Duty-Free Shopping and Tourist Refund Scheme (TRS).
+The government provides an incentive for tourists namely Duty-Free Shopping.